 Solution 6: Ping your Server from a Workstation

-Before starting with the steps below to solve the QuickBooks multi-user not syncing error, turn on the Network Discovery.
-It needs to be turned on on the server and workstations that result in QuickBooks Error H505.
+Before starting with the steps below to solve the QuickBooks multi-user not syncing error, turn on the Network Discovery on the server and workstations facing errors.

 - Open the Start menu on your server and workstations facing QuickBooks stuck in single user mode Error.